Mexico's Juvenile Drug Dealers

-We had reached the fourth floor of an apartment block in downtown Mexico City, where 60-year-old Doña Norma (not her real name) lives with three of her grandsons (aged 6, 4 and one).
-Doña Norma is a drug dealer but when she’s not at home, the children take over the business.
+We had reached the fourth floor of an apartment block in downtown Mexico City, where 60-year-old Doña Norma (not her real name) lives with three of her grandsons (aged six, four, and one).
+Doña Norma is a drug dealer, but when she’s not at home, the children take over the business.

 Videos by VICE